NoelOkumu/Acinetobacter-RNAseq-Analysis/analysis_modules/01_conda_setup/README.md

 Obtaining Reads -> Data Pre-processing -> Alignment -> Mapping Alignment Stats -> Variant Calling
 ```

 Ideally, creating a conda environment helps contextualise your project with the necessary tools required for reproducible analysis.

-Download the ```a_baumanii.yml``` file provided to create a conda environment with all the necessary tools required for the analysis from [a_baumanii.yml](https://github.com/NoelOkumu/Acinetobacter-RNAseq-Analysis/blob/main/scripts/a_baumanii.yml) provided in the scripts folder.
+Conda environments are isolated containers that contain a specific collection of packages and their dependencies.

-It is often good practice to store the required tools within a ```requirements.txt``` file.
-This not only helps with reproducibility but also with information about the version of the tools to be used.
+It is often good practice to store a list of the required tools within a ```requirements.txt``` file.
+This not only helps with reproducibility, but also with information about the version of the tools to be used to avoid conflicts when creating a conda environment.

 For this exercise, our requirements.txt file contains:

 ```
-  #Important Tools
  fastqc=0.12.1=hdfd78af_0
  bwa-mem2=2.2.1=h9a82719_1
  sra-tools=3.2.1=h4304569_1